Back to Top

 RedirectThe "Redirect" mechanism allows a domain to delegate its SPF authentication to another domain by specifying the redirected domain in the SPF record.

-There are 2 common SPF failures: failing authentication or failing alignment.
+There are two common SPF failures: failing authentication or failing alignment.

 For Authentication failures, whitelist the IP address of your mail server in the sender domain’s SPF Record.
 For Alignment failures, ensure that the return-path address matches the From: address used for outgoing emails.